Can the abuser have a gun?

 You may also wish to make a safety plan.
 People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
 Many abusers obey protective orders, but some do not and it is important to build on the things you have already been doing to keep yourself safe.
-Click on the following link for suggestions on Safety Tips.
+Click on the following link for suggestions on Safety Planning.

 I was not granted a protective order.
 What are my options?

 If you are not granted protection order, there are still some things you can do to stay safe.
 It might be a good idea to contact one of the domestic violence resource centers in your area to get help, support, and advice on how to stay safe.
 They can help you develop a safety plan and help connect you with the resources you need.
-For safety planning help, ideas, and information, go to our Safety Tips page.
+For safety planning help, ideas, and information, go to our Safety Planning page.
 You will find a list of South Dakota resources on our SD Places that Help page.

 If you were not granted a protection order because your relationship with the abuser does not qualify as a family or household member, you may be able to seek protection through a stalking or physical injury order.
 You will find more information about this process in the Stalking or Physical Injury Order section of this page.